What to Know About Box Jellyfish Stings

 Rainy and windy weather can deter box jellyfish, so it's better to swim in these conditions than on a sunny day.

 Box jellyfish are commonly found in waters off the tropical Australian coast.
 Take extra care when swimming in these areas.
-The main symptoms and signs of a box jellyfish sting include:
+The main symptoms of a box jellyfish sting include:

 • Burning pain in the skin

-• Welts in the skin, usually in a "whip" pattern
+• Welts in the skin, usually in a whip-like pattern

 • Tentacles from the jellyfish stuck onto the skin